mwunsch/osxsub/README.md

     ## Start an interactive session to test out substitutions.

 Note: Somewhere between OS X Mavericks and Yosemite the text substitution engine got a little out of whack.
 If you use osxsub, you might notice that your custom shortcuts do not appear in `System Preferences`.
 Because of some weird iCloud sync thing there's also some Core Data database lurking around that complicates all of this.
-I'm working on trying to make osxsub work well in our new C L O U D W O R L D.
+I'm working on trying to make osxsub work well in our new `_C L O U D W O R L D_`.
 In the mean time, read more about this strange behavior here: http://apple.stackexchange.com/questions/124048/where-is-the-replace-with-list-stored

+If your changes don't take place after you restart an application, try running this command:

+    $ defaults read -g NSUserDictionaryReplacementItems

+Still trying to understand how to make this stick.

 ## Installation